ELEVATE-Project/user/README.md

 # User Service

-Elevate user services can be setup in local using three methods:
+Elevate user services can be setup in local using two methods:

-1. Dockerized service with local dependencies(Intermediate): Refer **Section A**.
+A. Dockerized service with local dependencies(Intermediate): Refer **Section A**.
-2. Local Service with local dependencies(Hardest): Refer **Section B**.
+B. Local Service with local dependencies(Hardest): Refer **Section B**.

 ## A. Dockerized Service With Local Dependencies